 - Strategic dashboards provide a comprehensive analysis using KPIs and metrics.
 This is valuable for business leaders.

-- Analytical dashboards are interactive and provide stakeholders a straightforward way to experiment with the data.
+- Analytical dashboards are interactive and provide stakeholders with a straightforward way to experiment with the data.

 - Operational dashboards contain real-time information that facilitates business decision-making.
 These dashboards are generally used for daily business operations.